Ukraine PM slams Putin, ceasefire again under strain in east Ukraine

 HUMANITARIAN AID

-On Saturday, about 100 Russian lorries arrived in the war-ravaged eastern city of Luhansk, part of a convoy sent to deliver 1,800 tonnes of humanitarian aid to residents.
+On Saturday, about 100 Russian trucks arrived in the war-ravaged eastern city of Luhansk, part of a convoy sent to deliver 1,800 tonnes of humanitarian aid to residents.

 It is the second such Russian aid convoy and it passed the border without any major difficulty.
 The first convoy in August was denounced by Ukraine and its Western allies for crossing the border without Kiev's permission.